 After-School Supper Program:

 Hardy County Schools will offer a program this fall that feeds students who are involved in after-school activities.
-The program is via CACFP (Child and Adult Care Food Program), and it is currently offered at five of the six schools in the County (MES, MMS, MHS, EHEMS, EHHS), through the end of the school year.
-Any child that stays after school where it is being offered may enjoy a supper meal at no cost.
+The program is via CACFP (Child and Adult Care Food Program), and it is currently offered at schools in the County through the end of the school year.
+Any child that stays after school where it is being offered may enjoy a snack or supper meal at no cost.
 This program has been well-received by students and will continue throughout the school year.
 Please check with your child's school for the days/times it is offered.

 Good nutrition and learning go hand in hand.